jonasundderwolf/django-mediastorage/README.md

 All relevant views are defined in `django_mediastorage.views.files`.

-As base class, use `BasicFileView` if you want to implement permission settings on your own, use `ProtectedFileView` if you want only authorized active users to access the files, or `RestrictedFileView` to also apply role restrictions.
+As base class, use `BaseFileView` if you want to implement permission settings on your own, use `ProtectedFileView` if you want only authorized active users to access the files, or `RestrictedFileView` to also apply role restrictions.
 Note that you can always add more specialized authorization code on top of the existing restrictions.